istio/istio.io/README.md

 1. Switch to the istio/istio.io repo and make sure everything is up to date.

-1. Run `scripts/grab_reference_docs.sh` in order to get the latest reference docs.
+1. Run `make update_ref_docs` in order to get the latest reference docs.

 1. Edit the file `scripts/gen_archive_site.sh` and add the new archive version (in this case release-0.6) to the `TOBUILD` variable.